 Cleaning product packaging is an obvious way to make a change by picking products with recycled packaging or avoiding using plastic.

 Another way to reduce waste here is to look at the ingredients your cleaning products are made from.
-Most cleaning products have an extensive list of harsh chemicals that can pollute rivers, groundwater, and have numerous impacts on the health of you and your family.
+Most cleaning products have an extensive list of harsh chemicals that can pollute rivers and groundwater and have numerous impacts on your and your family's health.

 7. Cloth Napkins

 Bring the fancy dinner guest in you out to play every day.
-Cloth napkins aren’t just for fine dining, you can carry small ones around with you and have larger ones at home to avoid using (and having to buy) paper napkins.
+Cloth napkins aren’t just for fine dining; you can carry small ones around with you and have larger ones at home to avoid using (and buying) paper napkins.